Skip to content

 Power Distribution

-The system intelligently distributes power:
+The system intelligently distributes power pins:

 • 3.3V devices: Cycle through pins 1 and 17